dib-lab/workshop_12Jan_2023/SV_calling_LR/README.md

 | cattle_bostgroup_10 |  Folder contains Kmer indexes of 10  boison samples|
 | cattle_bosgroup_10/graph.desc.tsv |  file contains the Biosample ids|

+we  created a downsampled the data for the sake of the workshope.
+We are going to focus on chromsome 25 only, and we are going to calculate the AF in 30 samples(scalable to 4000 samples).

 # Workflow: